Python module

 None

 ) – (tokens, vocab_dim) tensor full of tensor logits.
-Token dimension mapped to batches using input_row_offsets. - next_token_logits (
+Token dimension mapped to batches using input_row_offsets.
+May be omitted only if all ‘batch_echo’ values are False. - next_token_logits (

-) – (batch, vocab_dim) tensor full of logits for next tokens per batch. - sampled_tokens (
+) – (batch_dim, vocab_dim) tensor full of tensor logits for the next token in each batch item. - sampled_tokens (

 ndarray